The Beckwith Mansion & Estate

 Elizabethe is your hostess during your stay.
 She will take your reservations as well as give you a tour of the mansion and show you to your rooms.
 You can enjoy her quilling work and handmade cards in the downstairs foyer.
 They too are available for purchase.

 Brent’s work can also be purchased in local shops and stores in the Village of Palmyra, as well as the front parlor of the Beckwith Mansion.
 For on-line purchases, visit http://FineArtbyDB.com.
 Available are postcards as well as fine art canvas prints in sizes up to 60 inches wide.
 Custom frame selections are also available.
-Brent’s book, Palmyra, is available for purchase too.
-Those staying at the Beckwith Mansion & Estate may request a book signing with the purchase of your books.
+Fine Art by DB is operated by ImageKind.
+Please do not contact us directly for purchases as we do not operate ImageKind.